Bootstrap + Lavaca

 }

 This adds an alias for bootstrap's path to the components directory.
-The bootstrap module is now available by simply requiring it like require('bootstrap').
-The shim entry allows us to define jQuery as a dependency of bootstrap, which prevents bootstrap from loading before jQuery.
+The bootstrap module is now available by simply requiring it like require('bootstrap')

 The final step in adding Bootstrap's JavaScript components to our project is requiring the module.
 Since bootstrap just adds plugins to the jQuery namespace, we only need to require the module once.
-A logical place to add the module is in src/www/js/app/app.js.
+A logical place to add the module is in src/www/js/app/app.js

 define(function(require) {